OpenDSA/OpenDSA/RST/en/Tutorials/MTadvanced.rst

 So a test that inserts something that would correctly hash into the existing half of the hash table (index 0-3) passes on both implementations.
-This satisfies mutation testing, misses actually exercising the bug.
+This satisfies mutation testing, bug misses actually exercising the bug.
-The example is a little strained, in that this requires that the testing be minimal by only hashing to the small indices in the table.
+The example is a little strained in that this requires that the testing be minimal by only hashing to the small indices in the table.
 Better tests would catch the error.
 Nonetheless, this is a case where Mutation Testing did not warn the